 Premium Putter Shafts

-A recent phenomenon, the premium aftermarket shaft is for centre shafted putters or those with plumbers necks.
+A recent phenomenon, the premium aftermarket shaft is for centre shafted putters or those with plumber's necks.
 The double bend putter shaft will have to wait for now.
-Just remember, face angle at impact is the single most important metric in putting and a square face angle to the proper target is even more important.
-While there may be some gain from a premium aftermarket putter shaft, any gain will be negated if it is put into a putter head which you cannot aim, a putter that isn’t weighted for your perception of feel or you have a grip which doesn’t work with your biomechanics.
+Just remember, face angle at impact is the single most important metric in putting, and a square face angle to the proper target is even more important.
+While there may be some gain from a premium aftermarket putter shaft, any gain will be negated if it is put into a putter head that you cannot aim, a putter that isn't weighted for your perception of feel or you have a grip that doesn't work with your biomechanics.

 Accra FX Putter Shafts